bloom-solutions/borutus/README.md

 Borutus is based on the `bloom_changes` branch of [bloom-solutions/plutus](https://github.com/bloom-solutions/plutus), which is a fork of
 [mbulat/plutus](https://github.com/mbulat/plutus).

+**Please submit pull requests to plutus instead**; we created this to manage changes required by our apps.

 The Borutus plugin is a Ruby on Rails Engine which provides a double entry accounting system for your application.

 Compatibility